 Search engine-optimized translation

-The value of a localized keyword
+The value of localized keywords

 Keywords are the key to unlocking international markets.
 As such, it is not enough to simply take the keywords for your source language and convert them word-for-word into another one.
 Each language and culture has unique search habits that should be taken into account in the SEO translation process.
-For example, if you are selling knitted garments, it is helpful to know that what UK shoppers refer to as ‘jumpers’ are classed as ‘sweaters’ in the US.
-In this example, translating SEO texts means identifying what is being searched for in each of the target markets.
+For example, if you are selling knitted garments, it is helpful to know that what UK shoppers refer to as ‘jumpers’ are labeled as ‘sweaters’ in the US.
+In this example, translating SEO texts means identifying precisely what is being searched for in each of the target markets.
 This premise is also referred to as regional search intent.
-For search engine-optimized translations, it is important not only to draft content with the target market in mind, but to research and integrate the appropriate keywords.
+For search engine-optimized translations, it is important not only to prepare content with the target market in mind, but to research and integrate the appropriate keywords.

 Different countries, different search terms